Hakuba Valley all-mountain season ticket goes on sale from July 16th. The charm is clear!!

 Able Hakuba Goryu

 Three distinctive slopes.
-Connected with Hakuba 47 at the top
+Connected to Hakuba 47 at the top

 https://www.oito.co.jp/iimori/winter/